Alma-Co/cv/README.md

 # CV

-My CV, my life, my education, amen.
-Warning: often used to start a useless conversation in a party.
+Often used to start a useless conversation in a party.

 ## Features